-GASB Statement 42, Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries requires the immediate recognition of decreases in the productive capacity of capital assets that are expected to remain in service, even if there is no change in the estimated useful life of the asset.
+GASB Cod.
+Sec.
+1400 portion on Impairment of Capital Assets requires the immediate recognition of decreases in the productive capacity of capital assets that are expected to remain in service, even if there is no change in the estimated useful life of the asset.
 It does not apply to assets reported using the modified approach.